 They say Kim Il-Sung was born and raised there as a poor peasant.
 It has some pots, pans, and cookware they say belonged to his family.

-This account is disputed by some other people who say that Kim Il-Sung was born in a middle class family, and spent a good deal of his childhood in China.
+This account is disputed by other people who say that Kim Il-Sung was born in a middle-class family, and spent a good deal of his childhood in China.
 But as with everything, I can’t say for a fact.

 It’s an almost mandatory pilgrimage place for whoever is able to go.
 When I went there, there were many kids of school age going with their teachers.